Ajinkya2000/identicon-generator-core/README.md

 1. Install elixir from [here](https://elixir-lang.org/install.html).
 2. Once installed, run `iex -S mix` from the terminal or command line.
+3. Install dependecies by running `mix deps.get`.
-3. You will be prompted with a shell.
+4. You will be prompted with a shell.
 Type the following commands -

 ```elixir
 iex> term = "randomText"